United Nations Global Compact (UNGC)

 Letter of commitment from Coop’s Chief Executive Officer

 We are delighted that the United Nations Global Compact (UNGC) recognizes the positive contribution that the business community can make to prosperity and sustainability worldwide.
-We are therefore pleased to confirm that we will actively continue to support the 10 principles of the UNGC, to which we declared our commitment seven years ago, in the future.
+We are therefore pleased to confirm that we will actively continue to support the 10 principles of the UNGC, to which we declared our commitment in 2009, in the future.

 We are unmistakably committed to sustainability in all its dimensions: economic, environmental and social.
 This is also set out in this way in our corporate profile.
 Among other things, we are guided by the 10 principles of the UNGC – with clear positive effects on our employees, customers, partners and the regions in which we operate.
-To find out what specific measures we are taking, go to taten-statt-worte.ch and see our 2015 Sustainability Report.
-On this page we would like to show you how we are putting the above-mentioned 10 principles into practice with the help of a table.
+To find out what specific measures we are taking, go to actions-not-words.ch, or see our 2016 Annual Report and our 2016 Sustainability Progress Report.